genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 </sync>
 ```

 If there are any differences found between the local and remote tables, then the result will be output to a text file.
-The location of this text file will be shown in the console output.
+The location of this text file will be displayed on screen.
 There are 3 categories in the output: "Records Missing From Local", "Records Missing From Remote" and "Records Which Differ Between Remote and Local".

 Records are compared using the primary key field.
 The TIMESTAMP and RECORD_ID fields are extremely likely to differ,